hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/moving_files.md

 ```bash
 username@transfer.rc.hms.harvard.edu
 ```

-* If you are **on the cluster** and you want to move/copy files off to a remote location, be sure that you are logged in to the **transfer node**.
-* If you are **at a remote location** and wanting to move/copy the files from the cluster to your current location you will want to include the transfer node in your command as displayed below.
+* If you are **at a remote location** and wanting to copy the files between cluster and your current location you will want to include the transfer node in your command as displayed below.
 We will describe this in more detail later in the section.
-Importantly, you the **Terminal window** you are using **can't be connected to O2.**
+Importantly, the **Terminal window** you are using **can't be connected to O2.**
+* If you are **on the cluster** and you want to copy files between the cluster and a remote location, be sure that you are logged into the **transfer node**.

 ### `scp`